Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 Criteria for a bias source:

-1. Has a public blocklist I can easily download.
+1. Has a blocklist I can easily download, possibly with an API key.
 2. Practices timely and proactive moderation: doesn't just wait for another instance start interacting and cause trouble, and updates more often than once a month.
 Evaluating this takes time.
 3. Blocks at least half of `FediNuke.txt`.